Cover Letter Basics

 Dear Mr. or Ms. Employer,

-First Paragraph (1-2 sentences): Tell why you are writing.
-Name the position, field, or general area about which you are asking, as well as how you heard of the opening or organization (i.e., newspaper, website) and be specific.
-Second Paragraph (4-6 sentences): Mention one or two qualifications you think would be of greatest interest to the employer, addressing your remarks to his/her point of view.
+Second paragraph.
+In four to six sentences, mention one or two qualifications that you think would be of greatest interest to the employer.
+Address your remarks to their point of view.
 Tell why you are particularly interested in this type of work.
 If you have had related experience or specialized training, point it out.
-Expand on a few key points of information stated in your resume.
+Expand on a few points of information stated in your resume.

-Third Paragraph (1-2 sentences): Thank the employer for taking the time to consider your application to the position.
-Close by either making a specific request for an interview, or by letting the employer know you will look forward to hearing from them regarding the status of your application.
-You can close by again thanking the employer for their consideration.
+Third paragraph.
+In one to two sentences, thank the employer for taking the time to consider your application to the position in question.
+Close by either making a specific request for an interview, or by letting the employer know how you will look forward to hearing from them regarding the status of your application.